They say…

 This big old Victorian pub near the top of Essex Road has been through numerous incarnations over the years – not so long ago it was a goth club.
 Since early 2010 it’s been a friendly, independently owned free house with a smallish but well chosen beer list, reviving a former name that commemorates 20th century writer and keen pubgoer George Orwell (real name Eric Blair, 1903-50), who lived nearby in the mid-1940s.
 Some of the interior decoration picks up on the theme, with Spanish civil war posters recalling Orwell’s involvement with the International Brigades in the 1930s [see comment below for historical correction on this].
 Otherwise it’s floorboards, wooden tables and a cosy corner with bookshelves, sofas and a standard lamp, while a small narrow courtyard to the side serves as a beer garden.
 It’s regularly used for parties and functions but is always kept open to the public too.

-comes from local producers like Redemption or Sambrook’s, and at least five different bottled beers are stocked, alongside Freedom lagers, Sierra Nevada Pale and Innis & Gunn.
-Freedom also on the keg taps alongside Staropramen and Pilsner Urquell.
+comes from local producers like Redemption or Sambrook’s, and at least five different bottled beers are stocked, alongside lagers, Pale and Innis & Gunn. also on the keg taps alongside Staropramen and Pilsner Urquell.
 In fact it fails rather miserably against Orwell’s checklist for the perfect pub as outlined in his essay ‘The Moon Under Water’, with a distinct lack of aspirins and foaming stout in pewter pots, but there are numerous other compensations.

 National Rail Essex Road Overground Canonbury Underground Angel Bus Ockendon Road (numerous Angel) Cycling LCN+ Angel, Camden, Dalston, Hackney Walking Link to New River Path